cerner/bunsen/docs/source/building.rst

 Running Python Tests
 --------------------
-Running Bunsen's Python tests requires Apache Spark to be installed on the build machine.
-This requires some additional steps.
+Running Bunsen's Python tests requires the Apache Spark and Python dependencies be available.
+Once Python itself is installed on the build machine, users may want to create a separate vitualenv for the project to isolate it from other usage.

-First, install PySpark, optionally in a virtual environment:
+Installing Bunsen's python dependencies is done by running the following command in the Bunsen project root directory:

+>>> make --directory python

+After that, users can simply run the "mvn clean install" command as seen below to build, test, and install the project in the local Maven repository:

->>> pip install pyspark
+>>> mvn clean install

-Depending on the version of Spark you're using, you may also need to set the SPARK_HOME environment variable.
-It can be pointed to a Spark installation that was downloaded from `Apache Spark site <https://spark.apache.org/downloads.html>`_, or to the /site-packages/pyspark folder under your Python virtual environment.

-For instance, if you have a Spark 2.2.1 installation in /usr/local/spark, you can set this:
+Users who have an existing Spark installation they want to use can set the SPARK_HOME For instance, if you have a Spark installation in /usr/local/spark you want to use for the Python tests, you can set this before building the project:

 >>> export SPARK_HOME=/usr/local/spark

-With these prerequisites in place, the full project including the Python tests can be run by simply calling "mvn clean install" in the project root.